Defeated-Studio/Dont/README.md

 # 🎮 Don't — Horror Game (Godot)

-Defeated is a horror game developed using the Godot Engine, focusing on atmosphere, tension, and narrative-driven gameplay.
+Don't is a horror game developed using the Godot Engine, focusing on atmosphere, tension, and narrative-driven gameplay.
 The project was created as a collaborative effort, covering game design, scripting, level design, and storytelling.

 ## 🌍 Play the Game (Live)